IBM/kube101/workshop/Lab2/README.md

    deployment "guestbook" successfully rolled out
    ```

-5. Once the rollout has finished, ensure your pods are running by using:
+1. When the rollout finishes, ensure your pods are running by using:
    `kubectl get pods`.

-   You should see output listing 10 replicas of your deployment:
+   You should see an output that lists 10 replicas of your deployment, like this:

    ```console
    $ kubectl get pods